simonsobs/socs/docs/agents/ucsc_radiometer.rst

 -----------

-The UCSC radiometer measures precipitable water vapor (pwv) of the atmosphere, and outputs the values to a textfile on a computer at the site where OCS is not setup.
-As a result, a Flask app is built to server the files from the radiometer server, where this Agent uses HTTP queries to publish pwv data to OCS.
+The UCSC radiometer measures precipitable water vapor (pwv) of the atmosphere, and outputs the values to a textfile per day on a computer at the site where OCS is not setup.
+As a result, a Flask app is built to server textfiles from the radiometer server, where this Agent uses HTTP queries to publish pwv data to OCS.

 Agent API